Question 1: “Can you help me?”

 - Foods and drinks

 My point is that I’m an experienced full-time marketer.
-I’m not a web designer who does PPC occasionally as another thing to sell to clients… or an ex-SEO who got blown out the water by Google’s recent changes and is now re-branding himself as a PPC expert.
+I’m not a web designer who does PPC occasionally as another service to sell to clients… or an ex-SEO who got blown out the water by Google’s algorithm changes and is now re-branding himself as a PPC expert.

 My fees are based on an hourly rate of £45 per hour.
-I think that’s a fair rate for skilled work done by someone with a dozen year’s experience.
-And, if your business is well established, you may well be making more than that per hour.
-In which case, out-sourcing the work to me would save you money.
-(Just saying.)
+I think that’s a fair rate for skilled work done by someone with over a dozen year’s experience.

 My clients pay different amounts, depending on how much of my time they would benefit from.